Inc-G/Q_learning_briscola/README.md

 ![Alt text](https://github.com/Inc-G/deep_learning_briscola/blob/main/Bellman_eq.png?raw=true "Optional Title")

-I trained both the GRU models and the dense model, and the dense model outperforms all of them.
-It also outperforms the best GRU model trained to estimate the probability of winning.
+I trained both the GRU models and the dense model, and the dense model (3 dense layers with activation tanh) outperforms all of them.

 ## Results:
 All the models I trained have an average losing rate vs a random player between 80 and 90%, and between the deterministic one between 70 and 80%.